kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 To close the Submission History Viewer, click on the browser page outside of the viewer.

 ===================================================
-Viewing student demographics for graded problems
+Viewing a histogram of scores for a problem
 ===================================================

-For a specified problem, you can view a chart of the grade distribution for all students who attempted the problem and by year of birth.
+You can view a chart of the score distribution for a specified problem.

-**Note**: In order to view demographics for a problem, you need its unique identifier.
+**Note**: In order to view the score distribution for a problem, you need its unique identifier.
 See :ref:`finding_URL`.

 To display demographic distributions for gender and educational attainment: